 The Development Team will be able to make trade-offs and negotiate for selecting the PBIs only with the help of a Product Owner.
 The Product Owner is the sole decision-maker when it comes to Scrum.

 Without the availability of the decision-maker when it comes to What to do, is totally walking in the dark.
 The Development Team only chooses How to do the work.
-Without an understanding of What to do, how to do, doesn’t matter.
+Without an understanding of What to do, and how to do it, doesn’t matter.

 When the development work happens, the team will uncover more challenges in implementing the committed work.
 More will be learned as and when things are worked out.
 The Product Owner helps the team with clarity on the PBIs they have chosen to develop.

 The Product Owner also reviews the Development Team’s work and accepts them as and when it satisfies the definition of done.
 It is a wrong assumption or a myth that the Product Owner reviews the work on Sprint Review.

 Sprint Review is for the stakeholders to review the work and not for the Product Owner.
 During the work in progress in the mid of Sprint, the Product Owner helps the team in clarifying their doubts with respect to the PBIs.